luogen1996/MCN/data/README.md

 ```
 ## Pretrained Weights of Visual Backbone

-We provide the pretrained weights of vgg and darknet backbone, which are trained by yolov3 detection model.
+We provide the pretrained weights of vgg and darknet backbone, which are trained under [darknet-yolov3](https://github.com/AlexeyAB/darknet).
 We remove all images appearing in the *val+test* splits of RefCOCO, RefCOCO+ and RefCOCOg.
 You should download the following weights into $DATA_PREP/weights.

 | Pretrained Weights of Backbone                 |                        keras version                         |                       darknet version                        |
 | ---------------------------------------------- | :----------------------------------------------------------: | :----------------------------------------------------------: |